 The Neighbors: Occupations

-clerical, assistant, and tech support occupations, with 23.8% of the residents employed.
+executive, management, and professional occupations, with 20.8% of the residents employed.

 Other residents here are employed in sales and service jobs, from major sales accounts, to working in fast food restaurants

 (16.2%), and 15.1% in clerical, assistant, and tech support occupations.